fireblocks/fireblocks-web3-provider/README.md

 # Fireblocks Web3 Provider
 > **Warning**
 > This package is in an early beta stage and should not be used in production environments.
-> The provided SDK is likely to have breaking changes.
+> The provided interfaces are likely to have breaking changes.

-[EIP-1193](eips.ethereum.org/EIPS/eip-1193) Compatible Ethereum provider for Fireblocks
+Fireblocks [EIP-1193](eips.ethereum.org/EIPS/eip-1193) Compatible Ethereum JavaScript Provider

 ## Installation
 ```bash